Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Docile

 The Red Rainbow Fish is often a suitable tank mate for a Cichlid as long as your tank is big enough to keep them apart.
-They are not able to go up against a Cichlid with any sort of rigor.
-They will get eaten!
-However, if you provide them with enough room, these fish generally leave each other alone to some degree.
+They are unable to defend themselves against Cichlids and can be eaten!
+However, if you provide them with enough room, the fish generally leave each other alone to some degree.

 3. Red-Tail Shark